Businesses and private clients alike flock to this City firm – as do wannabe lawyers looking for “a real focus on career development.”

 Macfarlanes receives another 800 applications from candidates gunning directly for its training contract; the application form is the same one that is used for the vac scheme.

 Around 15% of direct training contract applicants are invited in for an assessment day, which lasts from 8.45am until 2pm.
 The day involves a partner interview, plus three ‘CV blind’ assessments.
 “It's intensive, and we want your all,” says graduate recruitment.
 The interview takes place with a partner and centres on a CV-based discussion.
-One of the assessments requires applicants to talk through three different case studies (which have been designed to test their commercial awareness) with a partner who hasn't seen their CV.
+One of the assessments requires applicants to talk through three different case studies (which have been designed to test their commercial awareness) with a partner and senior soliciotr who hasn't seen their CV.

 The day also includes a written exercise and a group task.
 The former often takes the form of drafting a letter.
 “Just like their application form, we're looking at how a candidate analyses and communicates their findings, and how they're able to tailor their voice and style to the needs of the imagined audience.
 It's a great way to test their spelling and grammar too,” says Catherine Morgan-Guest.
 Candidates have a chance to speak with partners, trainees and graduate recruitment over lunch.